cmry/omesa/README.md

 This repository is currently in development, so don't expect any stable functionality until this part is removed. :)

+## Dependencies

+shed currently heavily relies on `numpy`, `scipy` and `sklearn`.
+To use [Frog](https://languagemachines.github.io/frog/) as a Dutch back-end, we strongly recommend using [LaMachine](https://proycon.github.io/LaMachine/).
+For English, there is a [spaCy](https://spacy.io/) wrapper available.

 ## `Experiment`

 An end-to-end experiment pipeline, included in this module, is the main functionality of shed.
 By making use of a configuration dictionary, several experiments or set-ups can be ran and evaluated with a very minimal piece of code.

 ### Example